Deployment & Operations

 # 4. Write to database → return auth_token (bound to contract_address)

-• Each contract address is registered independently; the same owner can register multiple Verifiers
+• Each contract address is registered independently; the same signer can register multiple Verifiers

 • The token is used for authentication when the off-chain service communicates with the platform